Starbucks Barista

 If I buy one small coffee, can I sit in Starbucks on my laptop and use their internet all day or will they eventually kick me out?

-Asked by Bostonian about 12 years ago
+Asked by Bostonian over 12 years ago

 We will kick you out when the store closes :) But in all seriousness, I have heard this happens in NYC and other large cities that don't have enough sitting room if you haven't purchased anything, but I've never heard of it happening as long as you make a purchase.
 My store had a lot of students come in for study groups where only one or two would get a drink... but we never kicked them out.